helium/HIP/0107-preventing-gaming-within-the-mobile-network.md

 ## Implementation Phases

+### Phase 1

+* Create a process for Service Providers to submit deactivation reason and deadline to MOBILE Oracles
+* Update MOBILE oracles to automatically reactivate devices after the specified deadline.

+### Phase 2

+* Update the MOBILE oracle to use 100 feet for any heights asserted by outdoor Wi-Fi access points higher than this value.
+* Enforce maximum elevation for Outdoor Wi-Fi Hotspots on chain and make this configurable.
-- Update the Helium Builder app to require a picture be uploaded when new assertions are done for outdoor Wi-Fi access points.
-This feature also needs to be backported to the Helium Wallet app since assertions can occur in this application.
+* Update the Helium Builder app to change the maximum height an outdoor Wi-Fi Access Point can be asserted to at 100 feet.

+### Phase 3

-- Update the Hotspot trust score for Wi-Fi Hotspots to `0.00` if the asserted location is 1000 meters or more from external data sources like Skyhook, etc.
+* Update the Hotspot trust score for Wi-Fi Hotspots to 0.00 if the asserted location is 1000 meters or more from external data sources like Skyhook, etc.
-- Update the Helium Builder app to change the maximum height an outdoor Wi-Fi Access Point can be asserted to at 100 feet.
+* Update the Helium Builder app to require a picture be uploaded when new assertions are done for outdoor Wi-Fi access points.
-- Update the MOBILE oracle to use 100 feet for any heights asserted by outdoor Wi-Fi access points higher than this value.
-- Enhance the CPI process to submit deactivation reason and deadline to MOBILE oracles
-- Update MOBILE oracles to automatically reactivate devices after the specified deadline.
-- Update the protocol to add `elevation` to on chain data of MOBILE hotspots.
+* Update and backfill the protocol to add Height and Azimuth to on chain data of MOBILE hotspots.
-- Enforce maximum elevation for Outdoor Wi-Fi Hotspots on chain and make this configurable.
+* Update the Helium Wallet app to allow location assertions within the app by capturing height, azimuth, and deployment photo

 ## Success Metrics
 This HIP is successful if the amount of radios/access points that are incorrectly asserted or that are abusing the network decrease.